guiwitz/napari-steinpose/README.md

 Distributed under the terms of the [BSD-3] license, "napari-steinpose" is free and open source software

+## Authors

+The author of this plugin is Guillaume Witz, Data Science Lab and Microscopy Imaging Center, University of Bern.
+This plugin is the result of a collaboration with the Imaging Mass Cytometry and Mass Cytometry Platform, University of Bern.

 ## Issues

 If you encounter any problems, please [file an issue] along with a detailed description.